 The complete Archdiocesan AUP text is comprised of this section page and all topic pages under this section.Definitions and CoverageThe Acceptable Use and Responsibility Policy for Electronic Communications ("Archdiocesan AUP") applies to all archdiocesan users of technology, whether adults, children, or youth, and whether they are students, parents, paid staff or volunteers, clergy, or members of religious orders in the archdiocese or at any Location.
-All users are expected to adhere to the morals and values of the Catholic Church, to respect others, to consider the potential audience and their expectations, and to follow the Archdiocesan AUP and the other policies, standards and procedures of the Archdiocese.
+All users are expected to adhere to the morals and values of the Catholic Church, to respect others, to consider the potential audience and their expectations, and to follow the Archdiocesan AUP and the other policies, standards, and procedures of the archdiocese.
 Electronic information and communications require particular safeguards and impose unique responsibilities on all users.
 The Archdiocesan AUP covers:

-DefinitionsElectronic communication systems include but are not limited to email, telecommunications systems (including telephone, voice mail, and video), stand-alone or networked computers, intranets, the Internet, and any other communication or data storage or transmission systems (including "the cloud" or cloud-based services) that may be created in the future.Electronic communication devices include but are not limited to wired and wireless telephones, smartphones, computers, laptops, tablets, photographic, audio and video equipment, flash drives, memory sticks, media players, facsimile machines, scanners, copiers, printers, two-way radios, and other communications equipment that may be created in the future.Electronic communication materials include but are not limited to emails, text messages, instant messages, postings on social media, audio and visual recordings, photographs, films, microfiche, audio and visual broadcasts, computer operating systems, software programs, electronically stored data and text files, computer and web applications, and all other electronic content that is created, downloaded, uploaded, retrieved, opened, shared, saved, forwarded, printed or otherwise accessed or stored.Person in charge refers to the department head, manager, or supervisor of an archdiocesan department, entity, or corporation; the pastor/parish administrator, parish life director, pastoral associate, or business manager at a parish; the principal or president of a school.Location refers to an archdiocesan school, a parish, the seminary, a cemetery or mortuary , the Archdiocesan Catholic Center, or another archdiocesan department or operating unit.Electronic Communication Systems, Devices, and Materials and the Users CoveredElectronic communication systems, devices, and materials and the users covered include:
+DefinitionsElectronic communication systems include but are not limited to email, telecommunications systems (including telephone, voicemail, video conferencing, virtual messaging and meetings, social media and video), stand-alone or networked computers, intranets, the Internet, and any other communication or data storage or transmission systems (including "the cloud" or cloud-based services) that may be created in the future.Electronic communication devices include but are not limited to wired and wireless telephones, smartphones or smartwatches, computers, laptops, tablets, photographic, audio and video equipment, hard drives, flash drives, memory sticks, media players, facsimile machines, scanners, copiers, printers, two-way radios, and other communications equipment that may be created in the future.Electronic communication materials include but are not limited to emails, text messages, instant messages, postings on social media, audio and visual recordings, photographs, films, microfiche, audio and visual broadcasts, computer operating systems, software programs, electronically stored data and text files, computer and web applications, and all other electronic content that is created, downloaded, uploaded, retrieved, opened, shared, saved, forwarded, printed, or otherwise accessed or stored.Person in charge refers to the department head, manager or supervisor of an archdiocesan department, entity or corporation; the pastor, administrator, parish life director, pastoral associate, deacon or other person designated as in charge of a parish; parish director of religious education, as designated by the pastor or administrator; the superintendents of elementary schools or high schools, or a principal, president, or head of school, as applicable.

 All electronic communication systems, devices, and materials used at any Location